10 Best Rolling Pins for Cookies & Roti Bread in Kitchen

 3

-You might be shocked not to see handles on any of our suggested pins.
-When most people believe of a rolling pin, they conjure up the idea of a wooden one with two handles, but the experts we consulted and the novices we studied decided that a pin without handles would provide a better sense of the dough and would be a stronger method if you bake for hours.
+You might be surprised to find that our suggested pins don’t have handles.
+When most people think of a rolling pin, they conjure up the idea of a wooden one with two handles.
+Still, the experts we consulted and the novices we studied decided that a pin without handles would provide a better sense of the dough and would be a stronger method if you bake for hours.
 And our 10-year-old tester has come to prefer them.
 If you just like a pin to be treated, we’ve tried a couple.

-The hand-finished Brazier, a curved French-style pin, not only performed better than the manufactured versions, it proved superior to the similarly formed mass-produced pins while costing a fraction of what hand-turned pins sell for its long, the tapered form makes it suitable for rolling circles of pie crusts and more oblong shapes for cookies.
+The hand-finished Brazier, a curved French-style pin, not only performed better than the manufactured versions, but it also proved superior to the similarly formed mass-produced pins while costing a fraction of what hand-turned pins sell for.
+Its long, tapered form makes it suitable for rolling circles of pie crusts and more oblong shapes for cookies.

 Farberware Professional French Wood Rolling Pin